swarajitroy/CKS/supply_chain_security/A02_Whitelisting_Image_Registries.md

 ---

 1. We will use a docker image as described at https://github.com/kainlite/kube-image-bouncer - flavio/kube-image-bouncer
 2. Create the Certificate and Private Key using OpenSSL (server side - which is the Kube Image Bouncer)
-3.
+3. Create a Secret of TLS type with the  Kube Image Bouncer server certificate and private key
+4. Design a Pod with image flavio/kube-image-bouncer, with a command argument to whitelist few registries and injecting the secret as volumes
+5. Create a Deployment with the pod
+6. Expose the deployment as a NodePort Service